 Is Iced Coffee more Bitter?

-Iced coffee has the same bitterness as regular coffee that is brewed from the same bag of coffee beans and using a similar extraction method.
-However, because iced coffee is almost always sweetened before it’s served, the sweetener cuts some of the bitterness before the iced coffee reaches you.
+No, iced coffee has the same bitterness as regular coffee that is brewed from the same bag of coffee beans using the same brewing method.
+However, since iced coffee is almost always sweetened before it’s served, the sweetener cuts some of the bitterness before the iced coffee reaches you.